 WorldAnvil costs $100/year for features that should be free.
 Fandom drowns your wiki in ads.
 We're building something better—and it's coming to Nova soon.

-Nexus is part of Nova.
-One account, one ecosystem, universal access.
-If you already have a Nova account, you'll have access to Nexus when it launches.
-All purchases and subscriptions work across both platforms.
+you already have a Nova account, you'll have access to Nexus when it launches.

 You're building a fantasy world.
 Characters, locations, magic systems, historical events—all interconnected in ways that make sense to you but are impossible to capture in existing tools.